James Donovan (forensic scientist): Assassination attempt by Martin Cahill

-In January 1982, fearing the increasing role that forensic science could play in detecting his robberies, Martin Cahill had a bomb placed under Donovan's car bonnet at his Belgard, Dublin, home.
+In January 1982, fearing the increasing role that forensic science could play in detecting his robberies, Martin Cahill had a bomb placed under Donovan's car bonnet at his home in Belgard, Dublin.
 Having suffered very serious but not life-threatening injuries, he was taken by ambulance to St. James's Hospital, Dublin.

 Suspicion of the plot immediately fell on both the IRA and the INLA, members of which Donovan was due to give evidence against in the following weeks.
 However, evidence quickly pointed to an association with Cahill.
 At the time, Cahill and an associate named Christy Dutton were facing charges related to an armed robbery in January 1981.
 Donovan was testifying against Cahill and Dutton in the trial.
 Both Cahill and Dutton were acquitted on a technicality in June 1984.
 The main prosecution witness in the case, admitted under cross-examination that she had not been in fear for her life during the robbery, a point on which conviction for armed robbery hinged.
 Nobody was ever convicted for the failed assassination attempt on Donovan's life.
 In December 1987, on the orders of newly appointed commissioner Eamonn Doherty, the Gardaí set up a Special Surveillance Unit (SSU), called the Tango Squad, to specifically target and monitor Cahill's gang on a permanent, 24/7 basis.
 Cahill was given the callsign Tango-1.

 In February 1988, a Today Tonight report identified Cahill as the man behind the Donovan bomb plot, the Beit robbery, and the robbery of O'Connors jewellery depot.
 As a result, PD leader Desmond O'Malley raised the revelations that Cahill owned such expensive property in Cowper Downs, despite having never worked, sarcastically remarking that Cahill must have needed the extra wall space to hang his artwork by the Dutch masters.

 In 1994, released on bail after the failed Lacey kidnapping, Cahill was assassinated by the IRA.